jemilianosf/rotation-west/docs/log.md

   - Compare Chd7/4 knockdowns with time changes
   - Look at the peaks that go up both in vivo and in vitro and what they look like in expression.

+#2022-04-15
+- Going through:  Re-assign enhancer-promoters peaks with Melyssa's pipeline script

+#2022-04-18
+- Check new chip tracks

+- Do overlaps with new chip tracks and also with assigned files
+-  how to do rank rank test

+- read 1 paper

+#2022-04-19
+- Do overlaps plot of enhancers assignments
+- Do RRHOs
+- Explore bowtie2 output:
+- Done - So the issue was PE files as SE

+#2022-04-20
+- Run:
+/data/westlab/jes157/data_output/chip/chip_chromatin_pe

+- read 2 paper

+#2022-04-21

+- CHD KO vs Zic KD RNA SEQ comparison
+  - Re-analyze rnaseq for chd7
+  -
+- Read Chd paper

+#2022-04-22
+- Worked on direct target analyses.